-Amazon Alexa Easter Eggs: Your complete guide to funny Alexa commands
+Amazon Alexa Easter eggs: Over 180 funny things to ask Alexa

-Amazon's virtual assistant, which is found on many devices, like Amazon's own Echo, Echo Dot, and Echo Show, has an answer for just about everything.
-And, at the same time, she's loaded with hilarious responses for all sorts of hidden commands.
+If you have an Echo of some kind, and regularly use Amazon's virtual assistant - Alexa - there's a good chance you're using it mostly to listen to music, check weather forecasts and set timers.
+But there's a lot more you can do if you just want to be mildly entertained and some less obvious, hidden features that are definitely worth trying.

 These are "Alexa Easter Eggs" - an unexpected feature in software - and they range from her deepest, darkest thoughts on life to cool pop culture references.
+Whether you have one of the classic smart speakers, or the new Echo Show models with a screen, these work on all Echo models and devices with Alexa built in.

 We've found hundreds of commands and listed them all below (with her responses).
-Have a quick browse, and the next time you have a friend over, ask Alexa these.
-You'll both be in stitches all night.
+If you have kids, some of these will entertain them for a good chunk of time.
+Or, you can use them to entertain friends the next time you have them over.

 Alexa Easter Eggs: Film and TV